What is stereoelectroencephalography (SEEG)?

 - Have focal epilepsy and seizures (complex partial seizures) that do not respond to two anti-convulsant medications or medical treatment.

 - Are a potential candidate for epilepsy surgery.

-- While SEEG surgery lasts five to six hours and requires general anesthesia, removal of the electrodes is a simple procedure that takes 10 to 15 minutes under local
+- While SEEG surgery lasts about four hours and requires general anesthesia, removal of the electrodes is a simple procedure that only takes 10 to 15 minutes under local anesthesia.

-- SEEG can cover larger brain areas and, very importantly, it can be used to monitor both sides of the brain.
-Until now, when seizures were coming from both hemispheres,
+- SEEG can be used to monitor both sides of the brain.